-Success in the study of language must also be based in practical purpose and whilst GCSE Language and Literature reading activities allow our students to broaden their ideas and vocabulary, writing activities give students further opportunities to develop the imaginative, creative and functional skills valued by employers and higher education institutes.
-In undertaking the new AQA English Language course, students will learn to succeed in the production of a wide range of written texts including: short stories and descriptions, articles, letters, speeches, reviews and reports.
+Success in the study of language must also be based in practical purpose and whilst GCSE reading activities allow our students to broaden their ideas and vocabulary, writing activities give students further opportunities to develop the imaginative, creative and functional skills valued by employers and higher education institutions.
+In undertaking the English Language course, students will learn to succeed in the production of a wide range of written texts including: short stories and descriptions, articles, letters, speeches, leaflets and essays.

 Our lessons also incorporate speaking and listening activities designed to support development of the social interaction and team-building skills so necessary to success at college, university or within the workplace and the wider world.

 Our expectations of students, like our standards of success, are high.
-All students come to GCSE with the ability to succeed academically and we encourage our students to attain their potential through a range of teaching and learning activities coupled with regular assessment.
+All students come to GCSE with the ability to succeed academically and we encourage our students to attain their potential through a range of teaching and learning activities coupled with regular assessment and feedback.

 The English Literature course allows students to encounter the classic literature of Robert Louis Stevenson’s novella The Strange Case of Doctor Jekyll and Mr Hyde (Y11), J.B.
 Priestley’s play An Inspector Calls (Y9 and 10) and William Shakespeare’s Macbeth (Y10).
 These texts have been chosen as classic texts in the canon and they encourage students to address universal themes and ideas.

 In addition to novels and plays, students will also experience a range of contemporary and heritage poetry from their own anthology in order to develop an appreciation of poetic voices as diverse and captivating as William Blake, Wilfred Owen, Carol Ann Duffy, Imtiaz Dharker and John Agard.